 “The overarching objective of this Bill is to provide businesses with the flexibility and breathing space they need to continue trading during this difficult time.
 The measures are designed to help UK companies and other similar entities by easing the burden on businesses and helping them avoid insolvency during this period of economic uncertainty."

-Whilst the measures will come as a relief to debtors, creditors may be concerned that the measures will cause them hardship.
+Whilst the measures will come as a relief to debtors, creditors may be concerned that the measures will cause them hardship, particularly given the length of time they have now been in force for.

 Advice for creditors and debtors